iamhitarth/hitarthsharma.com/src/posts/2020-09-19--hipster/index.md

 ---
-title: Why does everyone want to be hipster?
+title: Why does everyone want to be a hipster?
 published: false
 categories:
   - psychology